 Everyone loves online reviews, and the modern consumer typically relies on these reviews to guide just about every purchasing decision, from smartphones to teeth whitening toothpaste.

-Although this is good in theory and works for many products, here are 5 factors that make online consumer reviews a less-than-ideal way to evaluate products like furnaces and ACs:
+Although this is good in theory and works for many products, here are 5 factors that make online consumer reviews a less-than-ideal way to evaluate products like furnace brands and ACs.

 1. People don’t buy furnaces and air conditioners very often

-2. You don’t interact directly with your furnace or A/C
+2. You generally don’t interact directly with your furnace or air conditioner

 For this reason it can be harder to form a good opinion (compared to say a laptop or smartphone).
-And let’s face it, a furnace or A/C is a confusing amalgamation of pipes, and wiring, and whirring and clicking moving parts… who the heck really knows what a good or bad one looks like??
+And let’s face it, a furnace or A/C is a confusing amalgamation of conduits, circuits and wiring, and whirring and clicking moving parts… who the heck really knows what a good or bad one looks like?

 3. People tend not to think about these systems at all until there’s something wrong